+Wondering what you’re rights are as a consumer?
 Looking for a lifeline to get out of debt once and for all?
-Bankruptcy may be right for you.
-However, bankruptcy laws are complex and not all attorneys are equipped to provide the best results for your case.
-Your first priority should be to contact a law firm that is 100% focused on bankruptcy; one that will relate to your financial situation and clearly explain your legal rights and options.
-Here are a few of the key consumer bankruptcy laws that your Debt Advisors lawyer can help explain:
+Before making any decision, it’s helpful to gain as much insight as possible.
+Consumer and bankruptcy laws are complex, which is why people like you choose Debt Advisors to interpret the laws.
+Not all law firms are equipped to do this.
+If you have serious debts to tackle, your first priority should be to contact a law firm that is 100% focused on bankruptcy; one that will relate to your financial situation and clearly explain your legal rights and options.
+That’s where we come in.
+We’re here to provide sound legal advice that will ultimately impact the results of your case.
+Here are a few of the key consumer laws that your Debt Advisors lawyer can help explain:

 This act was passed in 2005 to protect WI consumers and support bankruptcy abuse prevention.
 Many amendments to the bankruptcy code have been passed since its inception, including a requirement to take a “means test” to determine if a debtor is qualified to file either Chapter 7 or Chapter 13 Bankruptcy.
 The means test is administered and submitted by a local bankruptcy attorney to determine current monthly income, expenses and eligibility.
 For example, if the current monthly income is higher than the median income then Chapter 7 cannot be filed safely without abusing bankruptcy laws.
 Here are a handful of the 2016 bankruptcy code amendments that impacted the Consumer Protection Act: Production of Tax Returns and other documents, the bankruptcy Means Test, limits on Automatic Stay, and more protection for consumers after bankruptcy has been filed.